lupyuen/lupyuen.github.io/src/lte.md

 # LTE Modem Power

+_How will we power up the LTE Modem?_

 TODO

 -   __RF Power__ ← A64 Port __PL7__

-    Supplies power to the RF Transceiver.
+    Supplies power to the Radio Frequency Transmitter and Receiver.

-    (Also connected to Battery Power VBAT and Power Management DCDC1)
+    (4G LTE and GPS Transceiver)

 -   __Baseband Power__ ← A64 Port __PL7__

-    Supplies power to LTE Modem.
+    Supplies power to the Baseband Processor.

+    (4G LTE and GPS Radio Functions)

-    (Also connected to Battery Power VBAT and Power Management DCDC1)
+TODO: Also connected to Battery Power VBAT and Power Management DCDC1

 TODO: Hardware switch